bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 ### Step 2.
 Dereplication

-To greatly reduce computational time, we need to remove duplicated reads before the following rRNA removal.
-This is because a lots of duplicated reads are rRNAs.
-We use USEARCH to do the dereplcation step.
+To significantly reduce the amount of computating time required for identification and filtering of rRNA reads, we perform a dereplication step to remove duplicated reads using the software tool USEARCH.

 ```
 usearch -derep_fulllength cow1_qual_all.fastq -fastaout cow1_qual_all_unique.fasta -sizeout -uc cow1_qual_all_unique.uc```